Ruvyrom/Ruvomain-Protocol/README.md

 ADB (Android Debug Bridge) is the core command-line utility that creates a bridge between your computer and your phone’s operating system.

-For the Universal Ruvomain ADB Apps-Manager (URAAM), ADB is our primary "privileged channel."
+For the Universal Ruvomain ADB App-Manager (URAAM), ADB is our primary "privileged channel."
 It allows us to execute shell commands and surgically modify system packages—all <b>without root access</b>.
 This is critical for our approach: it lets us strip out bloatware and reclaim device sovereignty while keeping the system’s native security integrity and Samsung Knox completely intact.
 </details>

 <details>